layrjs/layr/docs/introduction/hello-world.md

 HELLO, STEVE!
 ```

 Liaison brings what we like to call a "cross-layer class inheritance" ability.
 Instead of seeing the frontend and the backend as two separate worlds, you can see them as one unified world.
-Naturally, they remain _physically_ separated.
+Naturally, the frontend and the backend remain _physically_ separated.
 They run in two different execution environments.
 But _logically_, they are one thing, and that changes the game completely.